donsheehy/datastructures/prose/04_stacks_and_queues.md

 So, it looks like we lost all the benefits of our lazy update, because now we have a `dequeue` method that sometimes takes linear time.
 However, we don't do that *every* time.
 How expensive is it really?
 If we do all our `enqueue` operations first, and then dequeue all our items afterwards, then some items at the end of the list get moved (i.e. copied to a new memory location during the slicing operation) many times.
 The first half of the items don't get moved at all.
 The next quarter of the list (from $1/2$ to $3/4$) gets moved exactly one time.
 The next eighth of the list moves exactly twice.
 Of $n$ total items, there are $n/2^i$ items that get moved $i-1$ times.
 Thus the total number of moves for $n$ items is at most $n\sum_{i=1}^{\log n} \frac{i-1}{2^i} < n$.
 So, "on average",  the cost per item is constant.

 This kind of lazy update is very important.
-In fact, it's how python is able to do `list.pop` quickly.
+In fact, it's how Python is able to do `list.pop` quickly.
 Technically, `pop()` can also take linear time for some calls but on average, the cost is constant per operation.
 The same idea makes `append` fast.
-In that case, python allocates extra space for the list and every time it fills up, the list is copied to a bigger area, that roughly doubles in size.
+In that case, Python allocates extra space for the list and every time it fills up, the list is copied to a bigger area, that roughly doubles in size.

 ## Dealing with errors